 The Tunnel-Type can be special, non-RFC values: 'R' (0x52)or 'S' (0x53) to indicate that the Tunnel-Server-EndPoint is the name or IP of a further RADIUS server to be interrorgated.
 For 'R' this may respond with any valid authentication response.
 For 'S' the response will have all IP assignments filtered, and also not allow a Tunnel-Type 'S' response.
 Only one, tag 0 (untagged), RADIUS referral response will be accepted.
-The endpoint specified is server name or IP, and can have a number of numeric values appended (#port, >mintimeout, <maxtimeout, scale, ?maxqueue).
+The endpoint specified is server name or IP, and can have a number of numeric values appended (#port, >mintimeout, <maxtimeout, \scale, ?maxqueue).

 The Connect-Info response can be a simple number (bits/second) tx rate, or a number followed by a % where this sets a speed based on a percentage of connection line speed.
 This can be followed by a slash (/) and the same for rx rate if required (default is rx is not limited).
-It is also possible to set long term shapers where a Chargeable-User-Identity is also included, this involves a number of additional parameters in the string prefixed with characters: $> \min, < \max, $ minburst, and \setminus step.
+It is also possible to set long term shapers, this involves a number of additional parameters in the string prefixed with characters: > min, < max, \ minburst, and \ step.
+You need to include the Chargeable-User-Identity in the request for speeds to be set.